KalaayPT/Profit-Taker-Guide/content/tldr.md

 You should usually only need one shot if your buffs (Vex Armor on Chroma, Eclipse on anything else) are up.
 The Nightwatch Napalm damage ticks will finish it for you.

 The Ogris is the weapon of choice because it's both simple to use and easy to get.
 You can use either variant, although the Kuva variant is preferred due to it dealing more damage (more progenitor% is better, element doesn't matter).
 A very basic but functional build is also *shown in the video*.
-For more info about how it works, click [here](/guide/pogris), and for a proper build with more info, click [here](/guide/chroma-builds#kuva-ogris) or, if you want to get a riven for it (or have one already), [this](/guide/other-builds#kuva-ogris) might be the build you want.
+For more info about how it works, click [here](/guide/pogris), and for a proper build with more info, click [here](/guide/chroma-builds#kuva-ogris).

 ::warning
 **ATTENTION:**